-Hrithik Roshan's Mother Pinky Roshan Dances To 'Jugraafiya' To Celebrate The Success Of 'Super 30'
+Hrithik Roshan's Mother Pinky Roshan Dances To 'Jugraafiya' To Celebrate 'Super 30' Success

 A post shared by Hrithik Roshan (@hrithikroshan) on Jul 22, 2019 at 7:30am PDT

 Hrithik's 'Super 30' co-star Mrunal Thakur dropped a comment on the post and wrote, "This just made my day.
-Proud mama.
+Proud mama."
 Even Bipasha Basu was quite impressed with the video and posted, "Sooooo cute", followed by a heart emoji.

-Reacting to the film's success, Hrithik was earlier quoted as saying by IANS, "Students in school uniforms coming to cinemas on a Sunday, was big surprise for me.
+Reacting to the film's success, Hrithik was earlier quoted by IANS as saying, "Students in school uniforms coming to cinemas on a Sunday, was (a) big surprise for me.
 Such sights are not just delightful, but also inspiring for the performers and creators of a movie.
 I am sure, the entire team of Super 30 would feel blessed with this affection."

 Speaking about Hrithik, the actor will be next seen in Siddharth Anand's 'War' where he is pitted against Tiger Shroff.
 The film also stars Vaani Kapoor.